Notts County 2-1 Coventry City

 Goal!

 Goal!
 Notts County 1, Coventry City 1.
-Jordan Ponticelli (Coventry City) from a free kick with a right footed shot to the bottom right corner.
+Jordan Ponticelli (Coventry City) right footed shot from the centre of the box to the bottom right corner.
+Assisted by Marc McNulty following a set piece situation.

 Attempt saved.
 Jonson Clarke-Harris (Coventry City) right footed shot from the centre of the box is saved in the centre of the goal.